mccarthysean/TimescaleDB-Backup-S3/README.md

 # TimescaleDB-Backup-S3
 For creating a Docker container that runs alongside the TimescaleDB container.
-It uses `ts-dump` to back up the container periodically, and then uploads the backup to an AWS S3 bucket.
+It uses `pg_dump` to back up the container periodically, and then uploads the backup to an AWS S3 bucket.

-The container also contains a `restore.sh` file which uses `ts-restore` to restore the backup.
+The container also contains a `restore.sh` file which uses `pg_restore` to restore the backup.

 For even more convenience, there's also a `download_backup_from_AWS_S3.sh` script to download a backup file from your AWS S3 bucket, prior to restoring it.

-The `ts-dump` and `ts-restore` binaries come from [this official TimescaleDB repo](https://github.com/timescale/timescaledb-backup).
-Backing up and restoring TimescaleDB databases is not as easy as regular PostgreSQL databases because of all the partitions for the hyper-tables, and the version of the TimescaleDB extension, etc.

 I hope this Docker container makes your life a bit easier.